Gospel

 Sharing the tradition

 ‘The mission of Christ and the Holy Spirit is brought to completion in the Church’ (CCC, §737).
-At the heart of the Church’s action in the world is the program adopted by Jesus in the synagogue at Nazareth.
-The continuation of the mission to bring hope to the hopeless and inclusion to the outcast motivates many agencies of the Church, both locally and globally.
-All Christians have a role to play in this task.
+At the heart of the Church’s action in the world is the program that Jesus adopted in the synagogue at Nazareth.
+Continuing the mission of bringing hope to the hopeless and inclusion to the outcast motivates many agencies of the Church, both locally and globally.
+All Christians have a role to play in this mission.
 ‘By living with the mind of Christ, Christians hasten the coming of the reign of God, a kingdom of justice, love and peace’ (CCC, §2046).

-- Discuss some of the ways in which the Church acts officially to implement the program of Jesus in the world.
+- Discuss how the Church acts officially to implement Jesus' program in the world.

-- Discuss church agencies that work towards justice, peace and integrity of creation—who labour to bring hope to the hopeless and inclusion to the outcast.
+- Discuss the church agencies who work towards justice, peace and the integrity of creation—who labour to bring hope to the hopeless and inclusion to the outcast.

 Symbols and images

-This episode marks the first of many rejections experienced by Jesus.
-The final rejection was, of course, to lead to the cross, but the cross is not the end of the story, nor is this rejection in Nazareth.
+This text depicts the first of many rejections that Jesus experienced.
+The final rejection was, of course, to lead to the cross; however, the cross is not the end of the story, nor is this rejection in Nazareth.
 Jesus simply slips away and continues on the path he has chosen.

 Living the Word

-- In what ways does your parish community work to bring hope and inclusion?
-What social justice groups or service ministries exist?
-Are there ways catechumens can become involved in these?
+- How does your parish community work to bring hope and inclusion?
+What social justice groups or service ministries are maintained?
+Are there ways in which catechumens can become involved?